Spathoglottis: Distribution and habitat

 Spathoglottis orchids usually grow in moist places in forest, grassland and swamps, usually in bright sunshine.
 They are found in India, China, the Philippines, Malaysia, Indonesia, New Guinea, New Caledonia, the Solomon Islands, Borneo and Cape York Peninsula in Australia.
 One species is endemic to Australia and three to China.

 Use in horticulture

+In the tropics, Spathoglottis are popular garden plants.
 They are easy to cultivate and sought after for their large colourful flowers, and are common in tropical gardens.
 They need sun for part of the day, well-drained loamy soil and regular water.

+Etymology

+Spathoglottis is derived from the Greek spathe (blade) and glotta (tongue).
+The name refers to the shape of the lip.